raminder2711/Google-Data-Analytics-Capstone-Project/README.md

 <h2>Analysis and Viz (Excel)</h2>

 <h3><I>Average Ride Length</I></h3>
 The Average ride length of casual riders is more than the ride length of member riders.
-This greately signifies that our cycles are used more by the casual riders.
+This greately signifies that our bikes are used more by the casual riders.

 ![Average ride_length](https://user-images.githubusercontent.com/119749518/211985058-d8885540-5664-4136-bb39-8261bff26359.png)